woctezuma/playing-with-simpleitk/README.md

 -   training loss is in blue,
 -   validation loss is in red,
 -   evaluation metric (to maximize) is in green.

+In terms of Dice scores, the average is:
+-   99.1% for the 5 patients of the training data,
+-   94.8% for the 15 patients of the validation data (training data not used).

 ## References